Foreign trade

 Monthly | |

 Data are collected and the submission of questionnaires is monitored through eSTAT (the web channel for electronic data submission).
-The questionnaires have been designed for independent completion in eSTAT and include instructions and controls.
+The questionnaires have been designed for independent completion in eSTAT and include instructions and checks.
 The questionnaires and information about data submission are available on the website of Statistics Estonia in the section Questionnaires.
-Data are collected with the official statistics monthly questionnaires “Intrastat.
-Dispatches”, “Intrastat.
-Arrivals” and “Exports (sale of fish and crustaceans in foreign waters and ports)”.
-The data of the Tax and Customs Board are reveiced via X-Road and an FTP-server. | |
+Data are collected with the monthly official statistics questionnaires “Intrastat.
+Dispatches” and “Exports (sale of fish and crustaceans in foreign waters and ports)”.
+The data of the Estonian Tax and Customs Board are received via X-Road. | |